bormaxi8080/starred/README.md

 - [leiweibau/Pi.Alert](https://github.com/leiweibau/Pi.Alert) - Scan the devices connected to your WIFI / LAN and alert you the connection of unknown devices.
 It also warns if a "always connected" device disconnects.
 In addition, it is possible to check web servic
 - [zabbix/zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) - SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensi
-- [adegans/Goosle](https://github.com/adegans/Goosle) - The best Meta Search engine running on simple PHP servers that keeps privacy and ease of use in mind!
+- [adegans/Goosle](https://github.com/adegans/Goosle) - The best Meta Search engine running on simple PHP servers or localhosts that keeps privacy and ease of use in mind!
 - [friendica/friendica](https://github.com/friendica/friendica) - Friendica Communications Platform
 - [waltergammarota/betaFace](https://github.com/waltergammarota/betaFace) - betaface.com API client in PHP
 - [paragonie/awesome-appsec](https://github.com/paragonie/awesome-appsec) - A curated list of resources for learning about application security